 According to Sassoferrato, these watermarks allowed mills to trademark their products.

 The production of watermarks is a simple process.
 Essentially, every piece of hand-made paper is marked with an impression of the screen which removed its wet pulp from water.
-Early European watermarks came from wire designs woven into mesh or wire screens.
+Early European watermarks came from wire designs tied onto wire screens.
 When the screen, with the deckle on top, was dipped into a vat of pulp, the resulting paper would have the impression of both the screen wires and the design.
 I had a chance to see this process last year, when visiting the last wind-powered paper mill in the Netherlands, De Schoolmeester in Westzaan.
 (The field-trip was part of a great conference organized by Megan Williams at the University of Groningen)

 While watermarks can be appreciated for their aesthetic appeal alone, they have also proven to be indispensable tools for bibliographers.
 Since each mill had its own watermarks, and since wires break and need to be repaired, careful analysis of watermarks has allowed bibliographers to narrow down the dates of editions, decide where something was printed, and observe other sorts of oddities that occur as paper moves through the printing press.